neverbot/neverbot.com/web/source/_posts/2009/09/03/the-killer-in-me-is-the-killer-in-you.md

 > The killer in me is the killer in you
   My love I send this smile over to you

-Disarm - The Smashing Pumpkins
+Disarm - The Smashing Pumpkins.